About our staff

 A view of the Roman forum from the Capitoline hill.

 For my main individual project at the moment, I have returned to Ammianus Marcellinus and his Res Gestae, in the form of (1) a complete new translation for The Landmark Ammianus Marcellinus, edited by Michael Kulikowski, (2) a new critical edition, contracted to appear in the Oxford Classical Texts, and (3) an accompanying book on the text and language of the Res Gestae, also contracted to Oxford University Press.

 Rutilius’ Return [In 2010-11 I held a fellowship at the National Humanities Center in North Carolina to work on the fifth-century poet Rutilius Namatianus]

 Studies in the Text and Language of Ammianus Marcellinus [supported by a British Academy Mid-Career Fellowship 2013-2014, and Alexander von Humboldt Fellowship 2015-2016]

 The Landmark Ammianus Marcellinus [Work on the translation supported by an ACLS Collaborative Fellowship, held jointly with Michael Kulikowski, Penn State, 2014-15]

-Prolegomena to the study of Sidonius Apollinaris (in collaboration with Joop van Waarden, Amsterdam) [conference and publication of The Edinburgh Companion to SIdonius Apollinaris (forthcoming 2020) supported by British Academy/ Leverhulme Small Research Grant, 2014-2016]
+Prolegomena to the study of Sidonius Apollinaris (in collaboration with Joop van Waarden, Amsterdam) [conference and publication of The Edinburgh Companion to SIdonius Apollinaris (2020) supported by British Academy/ Leverhulme Small Research Grant, 2014-2016]

 Sidonius Apollinaris: A Comprehensive Commentary for the 21st Century [a Leverhulme-funded International Network, based in Edinburgh and involving scholars from the Universities of Amsterdam, Basel, Naples, Padua, and the École Pratique des Hautes Études in Paris, 2014-2017]